cferdinandi/kelp/CONTRIBUTING.md

 ## Contributor License Agreement

-Please note that any Pull Requests must agree to the [Kelp Contributor License Agreement]() in order to be merged into the project.
+Please note that any Pull Requests must agree to the _Kelp Contributor License Agreement_ below in order to be merged into the project.

 This allows me to dual license PRs under the Kelp Commons and Kelp Pro/Enterprise licenses.
 I'm unable to accept PRs that don't agree to the contributor license.

 Thanks!

+> I give Chris Ferdinandi and Go Make Things, LLC permission to license my contributions on any terms they like.
+I am giving them this license in order to make it possible for them to accept my contributions into their project.
+>
+> **_As far as the law allows, my contributions come as is, without any warranty or condition, and I will not be liable to anyone for any damages related to this software or this license, under any kind of legal claim._**